monday-com-climate-change-app-challenge/Webapp/README.md

 ## Accomplishments that we're proud of

 So, we really do feel proud that we were able to pull it off.
-Getting familiar with great AWS Services(AWS Cloud services, Amazon Sagemaker studio, AWS Data Exchange), collecting information, and altogether making things work good.
+Getting familiar with great Monday.com(...), collecting information, and altogether making things work good.
 We're really proud of that.

 ## What we learned

 It is apt to say that the process, alone, of building a project, whatever it is, holds new knowledge and skills to achieve.
 We did a lot of that: unlocking new knowledge and skills.
 This includes:

+- Monday.com
-- AWS Cloud Services
+-
-- AWS Data Exchange
+-
-- Amazon Sagemaker studio
+-

-## What's next for Carbon Footprints/Green houses gases effect Analyzer
+## What's next for Green houses gases Analyzer Tool

 The is only in like v0.0.1.
 There is so much left to do.
 We are going to collect the data for each and every state, city of each and every country all over the world,we would like to do deeper analysis, its reasons of climate change and also will come back with solutions.We are planning to build User friendly Analysis tool to know the statistics of country/State/City.
 As a citizen, we want to play our role for achieving Sustainable UN goal "Climate Action" to save environment for future generations.
 All these things and more will go into improving the app.